acend/quarkus-techlab/content/en/docs/02.0/25_reactive-programming.md

 quarkus.http.port=8081
 ```

-We will duplicate the `SensorMeasurement` class without the Active Record pattern functions.
+We will duplicate the `SensorMeasurement` class from the producer but without the Active Record pattern functions.

 ```java
 import java.time.Instant;